ChaddFrasier/ChaddFrasier/README.md

 ### Activity
 <img align="left" src="https://github-readme-stats.vercel.app/api?username=ChaddFrasier&hide=contribs&show_icons=true&theme=yeblu&card_width=250" />
 <img align="right" src="https://github-readme-stats.vercel.app/api/top-langs/?username=ChaddFrasier&theme=yeblu&layout=compact&card_width=250" />

-### News
-- Recently, I have been working with Dr.Laszlo Kestay of the USGS to develop a web service for prepairing publication ready figures that can generate icons based on metadata inside of ISIS Cube files.
-01/01/2020
-- I have been working on photometric DN value predictions using Lasso and Ridge Regression machine learning algorithms.

 <!--
 **ChaddFrasier/ChaddFrasier** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.